Victor is a fan of football and gaming. He occasionally finds an opening in his busy schedule to con... | See full bio

 In a survey by Earnest, where they analyzed data provided by thousands of applicants for student loan refinancing, 16.3% of the aged 18-24 stated they had spent money on games.
 They were followed by those aged 25-27 with 14.0%, and 28-30 years old with 12.2%.

-The group spending the least on games was of those aged 35-40 with 8.6%.
-Funnily enough, there was a rise in the percentage for people over 40 – 9.4%.
+The group spending the least on games was those aged 35-40 with 8.6%.
+Funnily enough, there was a rise in the percentage of people over 40 - 9.4%.
 The cause could be parents buying games for their children.

 The general correlation is that people with advanced degrees are less likely to make a game-related purchase.